Bawean Warty Pig (Sus blouchi) - Endangered

 What can ANB achieve?

-• We can develop a “field guide” with morphological descriptions of typical pure and hybrids specimen, as previously confirmed by genetic methods
+• Develop a "field guide" with morphological descriptions of typical pure and hybrid Warty pigs detected by genetic methods.

-• We can provide knowledge on essential habitat requirements and movement pattern to develop conservation management plans and give advice to current re-introduction programs.
+• Provide knowledge on essential habitat requirements and movement pattern to develop management plans for conservation and give advise to ongoing re-introduction programs.

-• We need to create an awareness in Indonesia, about the critical situation of Javan warty pig to stop legal hunting and to protect the last species strongholds.
+• Raise awareness in Indonesia about the critical situation of the Java Warty Pig in order to stop legal hunting and protect the last remaining populations.